-Staff confirm that the staff recommendation complies with the Council's legal and policy requirements.
-Consultation on the bylaws occurred under section 83 of the Local Government Act 2002.
+Staff confirm that the recommendation complies with the Council's legal and policy requirements.
+Consultation has been undertaken in accordance with section 83 of the Local Government Act 2002.
+In addition to meeting procedural requirements, the bylaw has been reviewed for legal compliance.

-5.3 Strategy and policy considerations
+5.4 Strategy and policy considerations